ryokiti0104/tourism-demand-forecast-japan/README.md

 ## Visualization
 ### Foreign Visitors Arrivals
 ![](images/monthly_inbound_visitors.png)
-This dataset is based on the official `Lodging Travel Statistics` published by the Japan Tourism Agency (JTA).
+This dataset is based on the official `Lodging Travel Statistics` published by the Japan.
 It covers approximately 18 years of monthly data from January 2007 to December 2025, providing a long-term view of accommodation demand in Japan.

 Growth was gradual from the 1990s through the early 2010s, but has accelerated since 2013.